The Rising Entropy of English in the Attention Economy: Results

-The inclusion of a media platform in the information diet is therefore determined by three properties of the information items that it contains: the average utility (i.e. size) of an item, $\bar{u}_m$; the average item utility rate, $\bar{r}_m$; and the prevalence of items within the media platform, ${\lambda}_m$.
+The inclusion of a media platform in the information diet is therefore determined by three properties of the information items that it contains and which would be included in the forager's information diet: the average utility (i.e. size) of a item, $\bar{u}_m$; the average item utility rate, $\bar{r}_m$; and the prevalence of items within the media platform, ${\lambda}_m$.

-Short-form media platforms such as news and magazines involve more time spent switching (and searching for) articles than long-form media platforms like books.
-As such, in order to reach the same overall media platform utility rate, $R_{media}$, the information items themselves need to be more information dense in short-form media, to balance this extra time spent switching.
-In foraging terms, an animal might pursue prey which is calorie rich but small such as berries, or they might spend all day chewing grass in a field.
+Short-form media platforms such as news and magazines involve more time spent switching (and searching for) articles than long-form media platforms such as books.
+In order to reach the same overall media platform utility rate, $R_{media}$, short form media types need to have higher information utility rates (Figure \ref{fig:patch_model} \textbf{c}).
 This creates a differential selective pressure on short- and long-form media producers.
 Given some $R_{env}$, the short-form media platform needs higher average information utility rates, $\bar{r}_m$, to be accepted in the forager's diet than the long-form media.
-The long-form media experiences a relaxed selective pressure on information utility rates because there is less time wasted spent switching in these media platforms.
-This cause differences in the observed information utility rates in short- and long-form media.
+The long-form media experiences a relaxed selective pressure on information utility rates because there is less time spent switching in these media platforms.
+This can describe the differences in the observed information utility rates in short- and long-form media as well as the trend towards increased information rates with increasing media prevalence.

-\begin{proposition} In a competitive environment, short-form media will have higher average information utility rates than long-form media. \end{proposition}

-We will investigate this proposition in the Results section by considering differences in word entropy across media categories.